 But what about unhappy events?
 Few people like to think about losing a loved one or passing away themselves.
-However, a death in the family can cause financial worry for those left behind.
+However, a death in the family can sometimes cause financial worry for those left behind.

 The importance of planning

 Thinking about death is never easy, but doing so may provide some peace of mind to your loved ones.
-Finding ways to ease their financial burden now can save them hours of stress should the worst happen.